1. Users, Groups and Roles#

 • ocescertificates_user

-In this example, the groups are created to be able to separate users into groups, that only has access to the specified type of certificates.
-So users in the DigicertCertificates group, will only have access to the certificates issued from DigiCert and no certificates from the other issuers.
+In this example, the groups are created to be able to separate users into groups, that only has access to the specified type of monitored objects.
+So in this example, the users in the DigicertCertificates group, will only have access to the certificates issued from DigiCert and no certificates from the other issuers.

 The user roles still apply to this, so the Read-only role e.g. can still be applied to any of the groups created in the example above.
 See AD Integrated User Management for details on delegating roles to user groups.